 Headphones Crackling & Popping – What is it and How to Fix it?

-If you have experienced a crackling, popping or static noise coming from your headphone, then you know how unpleasant and annoying when using your headphone.
-Such problems decrease the quality of sound.
-There are a variety of reasons or issues that cause headphone crackling sound, and I will address some of these here.
+If you have experienced a crackling, popping or static noise coming from your headphones (which is maybe connected to your android phone), we feel your pain.
+Such frustrating audio quality problems can make a certain pair of headphones, earbuds or in-ear monitors, essentially, unlistenable.
+There are a variety of issues that cause headphone crackling sound, and I will address some of these here.

-So, relax and sit back because you are at the right place.
+So, sit back and relax because you are in the right place.

 Now, various headphone-cracking problems can be solved easily.
 It is important to identify the cause and fix it before more damage is done.
 If you’re hearing static in your headphones, we have a guide specifically for that.

 First before trying out any of these solutions, turn down the volume of your device or PC.
 Either if the problem stops the issue might be your headphone cannot handle the volume, or if using an amplifier, the amplifier might not have enough power to drive the headphone.
 You can also try removing the headphone from your device or disconnecting and reconnecting (For wireless headphones) your headphones.
 If the problem is still there, below are some other possible causes:

 Auxiliary (AUX) Port Problems